AtomLinter/linter-eslint/README.md

 You have two options:

-* Install localy to your project `eslint` and the plugin
+* Install locally to your project `eslint` and the plugin
   * `$ npm i --save-dev eslint [eslint-plugins]`